Kitsune is the name for the fox as both an animal and a spirit.

 He finds it refreshing to have such strong bonds, which go beyond hate and reverence.

-Gingitsune tracks the lives of these two men as they try to fulfil their roles.
+Gingitsune tracks the lives of these two men as they try to fulfill their roles.

 Kouta is inseparable from Chizuru, and the whole high school knows this.

-They don’t realise that Chizuru, while Kouta is a normal boy, is actually a kitsune.
+They don’t realize that Chizuru, while Kouta is a normal boy, is a kitsune.

 Kouta is initially frightened that Chizuru will reject her.